Our services

 Our lawyers provide legal advice appointments for individuals and present legal education sessions for groups.

-Legal appointments
+Legal advice appointments

 We provide advice by appointment - either face-to-face at our Henderson office or by phone.
-We also offer limited drop-in sessions at our community outreach clinics.
+We also offer limited drop-in sessions at our Community Outreach clinics.

 We sometimes provide free ongoing assistance to people on a case-by-case basis, depending on their needs and our capacity.